Description

 'Total return, when measuring performance, is the actual rate of return of an investment or a pool of investments over a given evaluation period.
 Total return includes interest, capital gains, dividends and distributions realized over a given period of time.
 Total return accounts for two categories of return: income including interest paid by fixed-income investments, distributions or dividends and capital appreciation, representing the change in the market price of an asset.'

-• The total return over 5 years of Global Market Rotation Strategy is 83.2%, which is smaller, thus worse compared to the benchmark ACWI (99.8%) in the same period.
+• The total return, or increase in value over 5 years of Global Market Rotation Strategy is 64.9%, which is lower, thus worse compared to the benchmark ACWI (72.8%) in the same period.

 CAGR: